 The church was founded from the Benedictine foundation in the mid-fifteenth century.
 After 1515, a nave was added to the presbytery.
 It was renovated in the 19th and 20th centuries.

 It is a gothic building, orientated, built of brick in the flemish bond.
-It has one nave with three spans and a chancel with two spans, ended triangular.
+It has one nave with three bays and a chancel with two bays, ended triangular.
 The facade has an octagonal turret.
 At the presbytery from the north there is a sacristy, and from the south there is a porch.
 From the outside, the nave, sacristy, porch and presbytery were surrounded with buttresses.
 The interior is illuminated by ogival windows in plastered slits.
 The church is covered with a gable roof and a single-sided roof over sacristy.

 Website zabytek.pl, Kościół pw. św.
 Mikołaja Krzywiń.